roboguy13/accelerate-examples/recursive-cond-transformation.md

 if and only if recursion should continue, given the "current" recursive argument.

+Note that we can actually set `fun_nonrec = fun`, since all the recursive conditions will not be met after the `while` executes (since it terminates when those conditions no longer hold).
+As a result, the `fun =>* fun_nonrec` part of the transformation in this document is probably unnecessary (except maybe for efficiency reasons, but that would only come into play much later on).

 For the types to line up, we need

     fun_nonrec :: Exp D -> Exp C